 - You are currently enrolled in a New York State ALA-accredited MLS program or its equivalent, OR you are a NYS resident attending an ALA accredited library school online or in another state.

 - You have graduated from an MLS program within the last 12 months, but are not yet professionally employed in a library.

-- Overall letter quality, including appropriate business letter format
+- Overall letter quality and tone, including appropriate business letter format

-The Daniel F. Kissane Scholarship Committee will review the letters and notify the recipient by May 12, 2017.
+The SUNYLA Scholarship Committee will review the letters and notify the recipient by April 14, 2023.

 Dan Kissane (May 23, 1963-November 19, 2004) was a Reference and Instruction Librarian at SUNY Oneonta’s Milne Library.
 He was an active and valued member of SUNYLA as well as other associations including the American Library Association.
 For more information about Dan, please see an article written about him on page 18 of the February 2005 issue of the SUNYLA Newsletter.